Navid200/xDrip/docs/Settings/MoreSettings.md

 ---
-title: "More Settings in xDrip"
+title: "xDrip Additional Settings"
-description: "Learn about the additional configuration options available in xDrip’s More Settings menu, including advanced and specialized features."
+description: "Learn about additional settings in xDrip for customizing behavior, notifications, and display.
+Includes help and documentation for advanced configuration."
 ---

 # xDrip more settings